-This video knitting tutorial will help you learn how to knit the one row button hole.
-This technique creates a durable and firm button hole that will stand up to a lot of abuse.
-It has a nice finished edge but it a little more complicated than other types of button holes.
-Another advantage of this technique is it will not interrupt you pattern since the hole is made within one row.
+The one row button hole technique creates a durable and firm knitted button hole that will stand up to a lot of abuse.
+It has a nice finished edge but it is a little more complicated than other types of button holes.
+One advantage of this technique is it will not interrupt you pattern since the hole is made within one row.

 Step 1: Once you’ve reached to point in your knitting where you want to place the button, bring the working yarn forward.